VISIT OUR ART STORE ▶

 How to Stretch Watercolor Paper and Prevent Buckling: A Complete Guide

-Watercolor painting is such a joy, but nothing frustrates me more than paper that buckles and warps during painting!
+Watercolor painting is such a joy, but nothing frustrates Kerrilyn Cheah more than paper that buckles and warps while she’s working!

 What Causes Watercolor Paper to Buckle?

-Before we get into the stretching method, let me quickly show what buckling really is—and why it happens.
+Before getting into the stretching method, the artist first explains what buckling really is—and why it happens.

 Tape four sides to the board

-Then, I wet only the center area of the paper, leaving the corners completely dry.
+Then, only the center area of the paper is wetted, leaving the corners completely dry.

 Wet the center area of the paper

 After about a minute or two, the paper starts to buckle.
-You can already see it lifting!
+The surface already begins lifting.
 The wet part expands, but the dry corners hold it back.

-That’s when the paper fibers try to stretch sideways but get blocked.
-So they go up and down instead, creating little hills and dips.
+At this point, the paper fibers try to stretch sideways but are blocked.
+So they move up and down instead, creating little hills and dips.

 The paper starts to buckle

-When I remove the masking tape, I see these “mountains and valleys” more clearly.
-The wet paper can’t spread evenly because the edges stay dry.
-That’s why buckling happens!
+When the masking tape is removed, these “mountains and valleys” become even more visible.
+The wet paper cannot spread evenly because the edges remain dry.
+That is why buckling happens.

 Mountains and valleys appear